HannahCloves/02-CSS-Bootstrap/README.md

 *******************************************************

-### Portfolio Page
+### Contact Page
-This page holds a title, with an image of the person and a little blurb about them.
+This page holds a form where you can fill out your name, email address and a message that can be sent to the owner of the page.

 ![Contact Page](/Assets/ContactPage.png)